-One week after GTT and ITT, animals underwent intraperitoneal glucose stimulated insulin-secretion (GSIS) testing (PND 160-170).
+As an exploratory analysis, one week after GTT and ITT, animals underwent intraperitoneal glucose stimulated insulin-secretion (GSIS) testing (PND 160-170; eTRF males = 4, eTRF females = 4, AL males = 5, AL females =8).
 At ZT2, animals were placed in a clean cage without food and with unrestricted access to water.
 After a 6-hour fast, animals were lightly anesthetized with isoflurane via drop jar and a baseline blood sample was collected via retro-orbital bleed with a heparinized capillary.
 Following baseline blood collection, an intraperitoneal injection of D-glucose (1.0g/kg lean mass) was given.
 After 15 minutes, animals were lightly anesthetized in the same manner and another blood sample was collected.
 Blood samples were allowed to clot on wet ice (~20 minutes), then were spun down in a cold centrifuge (4° C, Eppendorf microcentrifuge, model 5415R) for 20 minutes at 2000 g.
 Serum was pipetted off and stored at -80 °C until analysis.
-Serum insulin was assessed via a commercially available ELISA kit (ALPCO 80-INSMSU-E10). nsulin was assessed 5uL and read via colorimetric assay.
+Serum insulin was assessed via a commercially available ELISA kit (ALPCO 80-INSMSU-E10).
+Serum insulin was assessed in 5uL samples and read via colorimetric assay.

 Statistical analysis

 All measures with p-values <0.05 were considered statistically significant.
-Data are presented as mean standard error throughout.
+Data are presented as mean ± standard error throughout.
 All statistical analyses were performed using R version 4.0.2 (40).
 Repeated measures, such as body composition, cumulative food intake, and responses to GTT or ITT were assessed via mixed linear effects modeling with random effects of mouse ID and dam and fixed effects of maternal dietary treatment, age, and sex using lme4 version 1.1-26 (41).
-Body composition and food intake were measured in : during NCD feeding, and after being switched to HFHS.
+Body composition and food intake were measured repeatedly in two separate conditions: during NCD feeding, and after being switched to HFHS.
 Analyses were tested for significant interactions between sex and maternal dietary treatment.
 Models were assessed using a two-way ANOVA for sex and maternal dietary treatment, with an interaction between the two.
-If a significant interaction was observed, sex-stratified p-value for the interaction.
+If a significant interaction was observed, data were sex-stratified and pairwise comparison was repeated, reporting the effect size and p-value for the interaction.
 Otherwise, sex was used as a covariate in a non-interacting model.
 Observations were tested for normality by Shapiro-Wilk test and equivalence of variance by Levene’s test.
 Pairwise measures that were normal and of equal variance utilized Student’s t-tests.
 Measures that were not normally distributed used non-parametric Mann-Whitney tests.

 Results